11 McKinsey PEI Questions You Need to Be Able to Answer [2025]

 • What do you want to be remembered for and how are you achieving it?

-Entrepreneurial Drive
+Drive

-What does McKinsey say about entrepreneurial drive?
+What does McKinsey say about drive?

 McKinsey PEI entrepreneurial drive

-Why does McKinsey test entrepreneurial drive?
+Why does McKinsey test drive?

-Entrepreneurial drive is also essential to success in consulting.
+Drive is also essential to success in consulting.
 The problems businesses face are all different, and therefore so is the work done on consulting cases.
 There’s no checklist for a junior consultant to follow and the partner or engagement manager on a team might be busy with other work and unable to provide direction.

 A consultant has to be a self-starter, directing their own work and pushing their problem-solving as far as possible in the absence of feedback.
 Their solutions to business problems need to be creative.

-Your interviewer will typically test 3 sub-traits when assessing entrepreneurial drive: 1) goal-setting and overcoming obstacles, 2) practical judgment (using the 80/20 rule), and 3) creativity and entrepreneurship.
+Your interviewer will typically test 3 sub-traits when assessing drive: 1) goal-setting and overcoming obstacles, 2) practical judgment (using the 80/20 rule), and 3) creativity and entrepreneurship.

-Example McKinsey PEI Questions on Entrepreneurial Drive:
+Example McKinsey PEI Questions on Drive:

 • Did you ever have a goal that you weren’t able to achieve?
 What did you do?